svelte-drama/swr/README.md

 const { data, error } = swr(key, {
   plugins: [refreshOnFocus()],
 })

+const { data, error } = swr(key, {
+  plugins: [refreshOnFocus({ sameOrigin: true })],
+})
 ```

 Treat data as stale if it was last updated prior to the most recent time this window gained focus.
+If `sameOrigin` is set, data will be refreshed only if another tab running on the same origin was visited since the last time data was fetched.

 ### refreshOnReconnect